 At Illumine, we provide pre-school assessment tools to help teachers and educators prepare and disseminate progress reports easily through the preschool assessment app.

-Our assessment tools can become a part of your educational ecosystem that will support the teaching and learning process by providing valuable and effective insights about every child by planning weekly lessons, assessing the child’s development progress and even managing the curriculum.
+Creating assessments for preschool kids is not an easy task, it takes a lot of time and effort in analyzing, documenting, and generating the reports.
+Our assessment tools can become a part of your educational ecosystem that will support the teaching and learning process by providing valuable and effective insights about every child by planning weekly lessons, assessing the child’s development progress, and even managing the curriculum.
 You can try a free demo of our software, contact us now!